History of Celebrate Fairfax, Inc. & Celebrate Fairfax! Festival

 Fall for Fairfax KidsFest

 The premiere annual Northern Virginia fall festival takes place on the grounds of the beautiful Fairfax County Government Center.
 This great family festival is full of activities including scarecrow making, pumpkin painting, hay-rides, petting zoo, inflatables, kid’s crafts, stage entertainment, and more.
-Held annually the Saturday before Columbus Day Weekend, the 2018 event will occur on September 29th and September 30th.
+Held annually the Saturday before Columbus Day Weekend, the 2019 event will occur on Saturday, October 5th from 10 AM – 7 PM and October, 6th from 10 AM – 5 PM.
 For more information about this event, visit www.fallforfairfax.com.

 Lord and Lady Fairfax Awards Program and SALUTE!